By George Nicola (Expert Stager)

 Let’s assume that you have been watching HGTV or Grand Designs.
 Both tv shows are all about remodelling and renovating, they don’t do it to sell the house, but the common thing between them and virtual renovation is that both shows use this technology to show the before-after project of the house.

 Virtual 3D remodelling provides you with a future version of your property used as a future project to add value.
 Let’s call it a road map for prospective buyers, which will help them visualize and make the house better and fit their needs.

 Comprehending all the details in advance eases concerns, worries, and uncertainty throughout the design phase, decreasing the need for expensive orders during development.

-And the best part of virtual remodeling is that the costs to it are low compared to real remodeling, where you need planning and design projects as well (if you want to stay within a budget).
+And the best part of virtual remodelling is that the costs to it are low compared to real remodelling, where you need planning and design projects as well (if you want to stay within a budget).

 Plan the Virtual Renovation as opportunity!